AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 ---
-group: performance-best-practices
-title: High-throughput order processing
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+title: High-Throughput Order Processing
+description: Optimize the order placement and checkout experience for your Adobe Commerce or Magento Open Source deployment.
 ---

+# High-throughput order processing

 You can optimize the order placement and checkout experience by configuring the following set of modules for **high-throughput order processing**: